bcaffo/regmodsbook/manuscript/01_introduction.md

 [Watch this video before beginning](https://www.youtube.com/watch?v=b34mXkyCH0I&list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC&index=4)

 Looking at either the parents or children on their own isn't interesting.
-We're interested in how the relate to each other.
+We're interested in how the two relate to each other.
 Let's plot the parent and child heights.

 {lang=r,line-numbers=off}